 Students will interact with primary and secondary sources to:

-Examine the economic impact of WWII and Holocaust on people of Europe.
+- Examine the economic impact of the Holodomor, WWII and the Holocaust on people of Europe.

 Pre-Teach Vocabulary as needed:

 Primary Source: original documents and objects that were created at the time or told by someone who experienced the event or time period first hand

 Secondary Source: accounts or interpretations of events created by someone without firsthand experience

 Holodomor: death by starvation, made famine in Soviet Ukraine in 1932-1933 under Stalin